4cody/gallery1/README.md

 # gallery1
-Exposition of the expressJS framework.
+Exposition of the impressJS framework.